viamrobotics/docs/docs/extend/modular-resources/upload/_index.md

    On successful update, the command will return a link to the updated module in the Viam Registry.

 1. Re-package your custom module to get it ready to upload to the Viam Registry.
-Currently, the Registry only supports `tar.gz` format.
-Run the following command to compress your custom module as a `tar.gz` archive:
+Currently, the Registry only supports `tar.gz` or `tar.xz` format.
+For example, run the following command to compress your custom module as a `tar.gz` archive:

    ``` sh {id="terminal-prompt" class="command-line" data-prompt="$"}
    tar -zcf <packaged-module.tar.gz> </path/to/module-directory>
    ```

-   Update the `/path/to/module-directory` to reflect the actual path to the directory containing your module code and compiled executable.
+   Update `/path/to/module-directory` to reflect the actual path to the directory containing your module code and compiled executable.
-   If you already have a `tar.gz` archive of your module present in the same directory, this command will error: remove the older `tar.gz` archive first, and then re-run this command.
+   If you already have an archive of your module present in the same directory that has the same name, this command will error: remove the older archive first, and then re-run this command.

 1. Run `viam module upload` to upload the updated custom module to the Viam Registry: